Yelp/undebt/docs/source/util.rst

 Modifies a grammar element to always parse to the same fixed `output`.

+**debug(item)**

+Modifies a grammar element to print the tokens that it matches.

 **attach(item, action)**

 Modifies a grammar element to parse to the result of calling `action` on the  tokens produced by that grammar element.
-Used to implement `condense`, `addspace`, and `fixto`.

 `undebt.pattern.common`
 -----------------------